shapemi/shapemi2020/program/index.md

 <td>16:30</td>
 <td>22:30</td>
 <td>7</td>
-<td>A Method for Semantic Knee Bone and Cartilage Segmentation with Deep 3D Shape Fitting Using Data From the Osteoarthritis Initiative</td>
+<td><i>A Method for Semantic Knee Bone and Cartilage Segmentation with Deep 3D Shape Fitting Using Data From the Osteoarthritis Initiative</i></td>
 </tr>
 <tr>
 <td>14:37</td>